Increase in ILAT

 When signing or renewing a lease, negotiate more protective clauses, for example by capping indexation (e.g., at 2-3% per annum upwards or downwards).

 With the spread of telecommuting and hybrid ways of working, the question of leased space is essential.
 Reducing a €364,875 rent by 10% saves €36,487 a year in rent alone.
-Controlling floor space will also save on charges and taxes.
+Controlling surface area will also save on charges and taxes.

 - Diversify locations

-If business permits, explore locations outside the most expensive areas of the Paris region.
+If business allows, explore locations outside the most expensive areas of the Paris region.
 Some locations offer more affordable rents, with lower indexations.

 A challenge, but also an opportunity